 Remeron is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression in adults.
 Remeron is also referred to by its drug name, Mirtazapine.

 Remeron is an atypical antidepressant in the tetracyclic class.
 Remeron is believed to work by changing the balance of neurotransmitters in the brain.

 Remeron comes in tablet form.

 The FDA-approved label for Remeron lists common side effects including drowsiness, dizziness, nausea, increased appetite, and weight gain.

-Rare but serious side effects listed for Remeron include hallucinations, memory probl... read more
+Rare but serious side effects listed for Remeron include hallucinations, memory problems, loss of coordination, and agranulocytosis (a severe reduction of white blood cells).read more

 We never share your personal information with anyone.Continue with Facebook Sign up with your email